vijayanajay/st_final/docs/prd.md

         *   Assume trades execute at the `Close` price of the day the signal is generated.
         *   Hold one position at a time (long only).
 If a buy signal occurs while holding, do nothing.
 If a sell signal occurs while not holding, do nothing.
 *   This module will contain a function for each strategy (e.g., `execute_sma_crossover(data_with_features, params)`).

+*   **Implementation Evolution Note:** The final implementation evolved to use a class-based Strategy Pattern (as detailed in `docs/src/strategies.py.md`) with abstract base classes, concrete strategy implementations, and a registry system.
+This approach provides better modularity, extensibility, and maintainability compared to the initial function-based concept while fulfilling the core requirement of configurable strategy execution.

 **5.5.
 Backtester (Module: `backtester.py`)**
 *   **Input:** Pandas DataFrame with features and signals.